Leigh-Ola/VueJs-Group-Chat-App/article/README.md

   This connects the Pusher client to our Pusher app instance.

   Remember to change `PusherAppKey` and `PusherAppCluster` to match your own [Pusher app key values](#get-app-keys).
-- Then we setup a beforeMount hook to:
+- Then we set up a beforeMount hook to:
 ```javascript
   beforeMount(){
     // Generate unique user id